unlight/asmt-javascript-questions/README.md

 - What development methodology is used on project?
 - What do you not like, that would possible be improved?
 - Which code review tools you know/use?
 Your criterias for good code.
+- Do you use software design principles in your practice?
+Could you tell which design principles do you use and why you need them?
+- How do you understand that the code is good/bad?

 ### Unit/Integration testing
 - How can tests be used at rewriting legacy code to a new code base?